 培训你的 Raspberry Pi - Yeah, world

-For a Raspian base install, the only dependency that you need to add is TensorFlow.
+For a Raspbian base install, the only dependency that you need to add is TensorFlow.

-sudo apt update sudo apt install python-dev python-pip sudo apt install libatlas-base-dev # required for numpy sudo apt install libhdf5-dev sudo pip install -U virtualenv # system-wide install
+sudo apt update sudo apt install python3-dev python-pip3 sudo apt install libatlas-base-dev # required for numpy sudo apt install libhdf5-dev sudo pip3 install -U virtualenv # system-wide install

-If the TensorFlow installation is not verified, follow the guidance on the Install TensorFlow with pip page for Raspberry Pi with Python 2 as some of the requirements may have been updated.
+If the TensorFlow installation is not verified, follow the guidance at Install TensorFlow with pip page for Raspberry Pi with Python 3 as some of the requirements may have been updated.

-Arm estimates the installation will take approximately 30-60 minutes.
+We estimate that the installation will take 30-60 minutes.

-There is nothing special about these scripts, they are designed to be easy to understand and modify.
+There is nothing special about these scripts, they are easy to understand and modify.
 Feel free to explore and hack them with your own changes.

-The python source code is designed to be straightforward to follow and is split across these three files:
+The Python source code is easy to follow and is split across these three files:

-record.pycaptures images from the camera and saves them to disk at the end.
+record.pycaptures images from the camera and saves them to disk.

 train.pyloads saved images, converts them to features and trains a classifier on those features.

-run.pycaptures images from the camera, converts them to features, classifies them and then plays a random sound if they belong to the first category.
+run.pycaptures images from the camera, converts them to features, classifies them.
+A random sound is also played if the image is of someone doing a cheering gesture.

-These three helper files are to keep the three source code files as readable as possible:
+These three helper files keep the three source code files as readable as possible:

 camera.pyinitializes the picamera module and optionally fluctuates the exposure and white balance during recording.